hhkaos/hhkaos.github.io/blog/2024-07-07/index.md

 Also in 1992, [party lines](https://www.xataka.com/historia-tecnologica/una-historia-de-pioneros-ya-ligaban-discutian-y-daban-likes-en-las-party-lines-de-los-90) emerged, multi-conferences with strangers via telephone.
 Although personally, I wouldn't include this in the community initiatives.

 In 1998, another community was born, the **[Association of Internauts](https://es.wikipedia.org/wiki/Asociaci%C3%B3n_de_Internautas)**, whose [can be read here](https://www.internautas.org/pagweb/3.html).

+That same year, 1998, Netscape created the Mozilla organization, which led to the creation of the [Mozilla Foundation](https://en.wikipedia.org/wiki/Mozilla_Foundation) in 2003.

 And in 2000, the **[Spanish chapter of the Internet Society](https://www.internetsociety.org/es/chapters/)** was founded.